Magnification and evolution bias of transient sources: GWs and SNIa: Impact on observables

 \subsection{Impact on the number counts}

 The modelling of these biases is extremely important to investigate the relativistic corrections in the number density fluctuation in eq. \eqref{eq:general_num_contrast}.
 As shown in \cite{Us}, when analysing clustering in luminosity distance space several terms are dependent on these two parameters, such as the lensing and Doppler terms.
-Notably, the former in luminosity distance is dependent on both, as opposed to the redshift case which depends only on the magnification bias.
+Notably, the lensing term in luminosity distance is dependent on both bias parameters, as opposed to the redshift-space case which depends only on the magnification bias.